dylanpoch/ca-quant/README.md

 # ca-quant

-Quantify the results of calcium imaging data at both a single cell and aggregate level.
+Quantify the results of ratiometric calcium imaging data at both a single cell and aggregate level.

 ## Overview